Skip to content

 How teams use Hjarni

 Every team member's AI works from the same context.
 No copy-pasting.
 No repeating what you told someone else's AI last week.
+The same architecture note that informs Claude when an engineer asks about the database is the one that informs ChatGPT when a founder drafts the investor update.

 What makes it different